How To Choose A Private Investigator In Thailand

 We have received a lot of secondhand cases from people who have already been to another private investigator who they were dissatisfied with, to say the least.

 Here, I will make some suggestions about how you can investigate your investigator, and decide who to believe and who to trust.

 It is not my intention to disparage all other private investigators.
-Quite to the contrary, some are my friends, both old incorporated ones and more recent unincorporated private individuals.
+Quite to the contrary, some are my friends, both old incorporated ones and more recent unincorporated private individuals who essentially freelance.
 There are sincere private investigators who may not pass all the tests below but still do their best for you.
 However, slackards and scammers typically fail some of the basic criteria below.
 Scammers and slackards may cast a shadow on the image of private investigations in Thailand in general in the eyes of their victims and their associates.